$200,023 LRC XC Nationals Prediction Contest

 All you need is a LetsRun.com login (if you have participated in a contest in the past, you already have one or if you have registered a name on our message boards, you have one as well) to vote.

 Oh yeah, only one entry per person.
 No computerized/mechanical entries.
 I’m sure we should have a bunch of legal stuff here.
 How about this: your picks and your login name are not private and may be displayed on our website.
-And we’re not responsible if the free contest gets cancelled for any reason, including if our database crashes.
+And we’re not responsible if the free contest gets canceled for any reason, including if our database crashes.
 We’ll do our best to keep everything running smoothly.
 The top 10 in any event are final when we determine them at the end of the meet and this may not be the ultimate final top 10 (mainly due to something like drug busts or eligibility issues in the future).
 Additionally, this contest is obviously void where prohibited by law, which states those are – we don’t know.
 No purchase necessary.
 And yes, we can win our own contest.
 If we beat you, you’ll hear about it for sure.
 This contest is not affiliated with the NCAA in any way.
 Also we are not responsible for misspellings or errors including the fact that some of the people listed in the individual contest may not run (we took most of the nonqualifiers out but maybe not all of them).
+LetsRun.com is solely responsible for the prizes.